chwxn/js-exercise/README.md

 # js-exercise
 learning javascript

-parts of this repo from internet
+parts of this repo come from internet